coconutgrace/iot-board/README.md

 ### Install from npm ###

+The fastest way to get the dashboard running on your machine.

-Install the Dashboard
+Install the Dashboard starter

-    npm install -g iot-dashboard
+    npm install -g iot-dashboard-starter

-Start the dashboard server
+Start the dashboard with

     iot-dashboard

-Open your browser at http://localhost:8081
+Open your browser at [http://localhost:8081](http://localhost:8081)

+---

+To just include the dashboard in your own project install it locally

+    npm install --save-dev iot-dashboard

 ### Run the Dashboard locally from source ###